Spin-orbit coupling and beyond in Chiral-Induced Spin Selectivity: Theoretical Perspectives on CISS

-The second, more critical, relates to Onsager’s reciprocal relations that, at zero bias, predict a vanishing magnetoconductance, i.e., $\Delta G(\mathbf{B},V) = G(\mathbf{B},V) - G(-\mathbf{B},V)\rightarrow 0 $ as $V\rightarrow0$, a condition that is typically violated in CISS experiments.
+The second, more critical limitation relates to Onsager’s reciprocal relations and concerns the vanishing of the zero-bias magnetoconductance, i.e., $\Delta G(\mathbf{B},V) = G(\mathbf{B},V) - G(-\mathbf{B},V)\rightarrow 0 $ as $V\rightarrow0$, a condition that is typically violated in CISS experiments.
 A typical CISS transport experiment involves a CISS spin-valve, where a chiral media is sandwiched between a normal metal and a magnetic layer, and the magnetization $\mathbf{M}$ of the latter can be switched with external magnetic fields.
-The current-voltage ($I-V$) curves and the differential conductance $G(\mathbf{M})=dI/dV$ are then measured for opposite values of the magnetization, defining the above $\Delta G$ (with $\mathbf{M}$ playing the role of $\mathbf{B}$).
-This magnetoconductance is used as a proxy for spin polarization of the current, and Onsager’s statement is sometimes mistakenly interpreted as implying the absence of spin polarization in equilibrium.
-However, $\Delta G$, though sensitive to spin polarization, is only loosely - and at best heuristically - related to it.
+The current-voltage ($I-V$) curves and the differential conductance $G(\mathbf{M},V)=dI/dV$ are then measured for opposite values of the magnetization, defining the above $\Delta G$ (with $\mathbf{M}$ playing the role of $\mathbf{B}$).
+This magnetoconductance is used as a proxy for spin polarization of the current, and Onsager’s statement is sometimes mistakenly interpreted as implying the absence of (transmitted) spin polarization in equilibrium.
+However, $\Delta G$, although sensitive to spin polarization, is only loosely - and at best heuristically - related to it.
 Even more problematic is the widespread habit of quantifying it as $\textrm{MCR}(\textbf{M})=\Delta G (\mathbf{M})/(G(\mathbf{M})+G(\mathbf{-M}))$ rather than reporting the directly measured magnetoconductance \cite{Liu2023}.
+This magnetoconductance ratio (or the equivalent magnetoresistance ratio, MRR$=-$MCR) is often quoted as the "measured" spin polarization~\cite{Das2025}, even though no direct measurement of the spin state of the current is actually performed.
+The actual situation is rather intricate.
+First, when magnetic fields $\mathbf{B}$ (rather than ferromagnetic electrodes $\mathbf{M}$) are employed, various orbital effects, such as Aharonov-Bohm phases, weak localization or antilocalization corrections, and Landau quantization, can modify the conductance in ways unrelated to spin.
+Second, even barring these "orbital" effects, there is no direct connection between the spin-state of the current and the magnetoresistance.
+In order to relate MCR to the spin polarization of the chiral material one often invokes Julliere's tunneling model \cite{Julliere1975}. used for magnetic tunnel junctions However, this interpretation is inconsistent with experimental observations of CISS showing that MCR can exceed the intrinsic spin polarization of the ferromagnetic electrode (typically $\sim30\%$), which should in principle represent its upper bound.\\ On the other hand, spin polarization of the current is generally finite even in equilibrium ($V = 0$) and in the absence of any magnetic field, \emph{without} contradicting time-reversal symmetry.
+It may be very small, but generally non-vanishing, unless specific spatial symmetries forbid it \cite{Dednam2023}.
+Spin polarization describes the spin state of the \emph{transmitted} current and is therefore an intrinsically dynamical quantity, which is not simply inverted upon time reversal.
+That is, even in an equilibrium state, spin polarization refers, by definition, to the spin state of the current collected at a drain terminal when a (typically unpolarized) current is \emph{injected} from a source terminal (more details in the Appendix) \cite{nikolic2005}.\\ To summarize, magnetoconductance is not directly linked to the spin polarization of the current, and breaking Onsager reciprocity is not required for spin polarization to occur.
+CISS magnetoresistance effects and the intrinsic spin-polarizing response of the chiral medium are (likely) related but physically distinct phenomena that must be treated separately.
+A violation of Onsager reciprocity, however, serves as a clear indication that the system is driven out of true equilibrium.
+The accumulation of chirality-dependent charge due to ordinary electric-magnetochiral anisotropy \cite{Rikken2001} could then account for the observed symmetry upon magnetization reversal and simultaneous change in handedness \cite{Zhao2025}.
+Therefore, theoretical models aiming to describe CISS phenomenology must involve either a symmetry breaking or consideration of non-linear transport regimes.
+This theoretical backdrop sets the stage for the various modeling efforts aimed at explaining CISS.